High School Students

 Students Who Wish to Enroll in a Third Class

-To be considered for enrollment, the process is the same as for 11th and 12th grade students, except students wishing to enroll in a third class also need to secure the permission of the Director of Admissions and Records.
-Student needs to schedule a meeting with the Director and bring to that meeting: a copy of their school transcripts (unofficial is ok), a letter from their high school principal on school letterhead specifically naming the classes the student is allowed to take, and a letter from the parent explaining how the student will benefit from enrolling at El Camino College Compton Center.
-The Director of Admissions and Records may approve a student to enroll in a third class only, not to exceed 11 units during the term.
+Students who wish to enroll in a third class must get approval from the Director of Admissions and Records.
+Students must schedule a meeting with the Director and bring: a copy of their school transcripts (unofficial is accpetable), a letter from their high school principal on school letterhead specifically naming the classes the student is allowed to take, and a letter from the parent explaining how the student will benefit from enrolling at Compton College.
+The Director of Admissions and Records may approve or deny the student's request to enroll in a third class, but not to exceed 11 units during the term.

-Students Enrolling in a Class With a Math or English PrerequisiteStudents wishing to enroll in a class with a math or English prerequisite will need to take either/both assessment test(s)and afterward may need to meet with a counselor.
-Students will need to bring a photo ID and know their Compton Center ID number to take the assessment tests.
-A high school counselor cannot clear prerequisites for a student to take classes at the Compton Center.
+Students Enrolling in a Class With a Math or English PrerequisiteStudents wishing to enroll in a class with a math or English prerequisite will need to take the Level Up Survey and meet with a counselor.
+High school counselors cannot clear prerequisites for college courses.

 Enrollment fees are waived for California residents.
-However, non-residents, out-of-country and out-of-state students, will pay the appropriate tuition.
-Please consult a current class schedule for tuition requirements.
-Classification as out-of-country or out-of-state is determined automatically by the online application.
-To change the classification, a student must submit the Residency Petition form along with the appropriate proof.
-Please consult the residency page for more information.
+However, non-residents, out-of-country, and out-of-state students must pay the appropriate tuition.
+Please consult the current class schedule for tuition requirements.
+Classification as out-of-country or out-of-state is automatically determined during the online application.
+A student must complete the Residency Petition in order to change classification.
+Click here for more information on Residency.

-El Camino College Compton Center will admit qualified 11-12 grade students who have the ability to benefit by enrolling concurrently in college classes while still in high school.
-Students must fill out the Concurrent Enrollment Form and submit it in person in the Admissions and Records Office.
-By law, the Compton Center may restrict K-12 enrollment based on any of the following: age, grade, academic preparation, seat availability or registration priority.
+Compton College will admit qualified 11-12th grade students who have the ability to benefit by enrolling concurrently in college classes while still in high school.
+Students must fill out the Concurrent Enrollment Form and submit it to the Admissions and Records Office.
+By law, Compton College may restrict K-12 enrollment based on any of the following: age, grade, academic preparation, seat availability or registration priority.

-Students- When you enroll in classes at El Camino College, you are considered a college student and are expected to act accordingly.
+Students- When you enroll in classes at Compton College, you are considered a college student and are expected to act accordingly.
 Please familiarize yourself with policies, procedures, the college calendar, and your rights as a student by reading the class schedule and purchasing a college catalog from the Bookstore.

-Parents- When your child enrolls in classes at El Camino College you lose some rights afforded you by the K-12 system.
-As per FERPA (Family Educational Rights and Privacy Act) any business you conduct on behalf of your college student must be with the student's written consent.
-Yes you, the parent, will need a note from your child to access private educational records or to act on their behalf.
-K-12 students enrolled in college are considered regular college students, whether or not they are a minor.
+Parents- When your child enrolls in classes at Compton College, you lose some rights afforded to you by the K-12 system.
+According to FERPA (Family Educational Rights and Privacy Act), any business you conduct on behalf of your college student must be with the student's written consent .
+A Release of Information Form must be on file in order to access your child's educational records.
+K-12 students enrolled in college are considered college students, whether they are a minor.

-Course Restrictions- High school students are not allowed to enroll in PE classes for Summer and Winter sessions and may only be allowed to enroll in PE classes Fall and Spring semester with permission of the academic Dean overseeing Physical Education courses.
-High school students may not enroll in Contemporary Health 1 because of adult content.
+Course Restrictions- High school students are not allowed to enroll in PE classes for summer and winter sessions and may only be allowed to enroll in PE classes during the fall and spring semester with permission of the academic Dean of Physical Education.
+High school students may not enroll in Contemporary Health 1.